-How to Apply for a Loan Against Your Shares
+How to Apply for a Loan Against Your Shares?

 A Loan Against Shares (LAS) is a financial product offered by banks and financial institutions that allows individuals to borrow money by pledging their securities, such as stocks, mutual funds, or bonds, as collateral.
 In simple terms, it is a loan that is secured against your investment portfolio.
 This type of loan is also known as securities-backed lending or share pledge loan.